Damaji Thorat

 Damaji Thorat (/mr/; was a Maratha chief who rose to prominence during the reign of Tarabai in the early 18th century.
 He joined Dhanaji Jadhav in his campaign across Khandesh, Baglan, and Gujarat from 1704 to 1708.
 When Shahu I arrived in the Deccan to assert his claim to the throne, Damaji supported Tarabai against Shahu.
 In 1711, he defeated and captured Balaji Vishwanath and Shahu's Pant Sachiv, later releasing them for a substantial ransom.
 After this incident, in 1713, Shahu, with the assistance of the Sayyid brothers, sent his Huzurat cavalry under the command of Balaji Vishwanath & Ambaji Purandare to defeat Damaji.
 Balaji besieged the fortress of Hingangaon and captured Damaji.
 The fortress was subsequently destroyed.
 Later, Damaji entered into the service of Shahu.

 He inherited the hereditary title of Rustumrao from his father, Khandoji.
 The title combines Rustam, symbolizing strength and heroism in Persian, with Rao, a Marathi honorific for leaders or nobles.

 Background

 Damaji Thorat was the son of Khandoji Thorat, a general and saranjamdar under Rajaram I. Khandoji held the titles of Rustumrao and Bara Hazari, which denote a person in command of twelve thousand cavalry.
 Although little is known about Damaji's early life, it is presumed that he accompanied his father in his campaigns, where he began to develop his military and administrative skills.

 Origins

-It is said that Damaji had Dhangar origins.
+Damaji had Dhangar origins.
 However, his actions provide insight into his character.
 During a confrontation with Balaji Vishwanath, Damaji reportedly took an oath of Bel-Bhandara, a sacred vow among the Dhangars.
 He later dismissed its significance by saying, 'For me, bel is a leaf and bhandara is turmeric; I eat this every day; what is the significance?'
 This casual dismissal of the sacred oath was surprising.